-The West Virginia Code provides for several purchaser exemptions from Consumers Sales and Use Taxes.
+The West Virginia Code provides for several purchaser exemptions from sales taxes.
 While most exemptions relate to the sale of specific goods or services, these exemptions relate to purchases by specific groups of taxpayers.
-Unlike the average taxpayer, these groups are generally not subject to Consumers Sales and Service Tax and Use Tax on their purchases.
+Unlike the average taxpayer, these groups are generally not subject to Consumers Sales Tax on their purchases.